Ian Curlewis, Partner; Alec Weston, Associate

 Representing the Office of the Australian Building and Construction Commissioner, Lavan Legal were successful in an application to the Federal Magistrate's Court.
 The Court found that a union official and two unions had contravened the Workplace Relations Act by making false and misleading statements to workers on a construction site by representing to the workers that they were required by law to be members of the union to work on the site.

 Click here for the full decision.

-Dan Mossenson, Emeritus Partner; Jessica Patterson, Senior Associate
+Dan Mossenson, Emeritus Partner; Jessica Patterson, Special Counsel - Liquor Hospitality and Events

 Approval was obtained by Lavan Legal in the face of strong opposition and intervention by health and other bodies for the trading privileges of the Gold Class special facility licence to be extended to include other parts of the Event Cinemas complex at Innaloo, including the addition of a new cafe and bar facility to be built there.
 The case involved a protracted exchange of detailed written submissions and evidence between the parties.
 The multi-faceted proposal was ultimately approved in a long and detailed decision of the Director of Liquor Licensing.